-On Wednesday 15 November Lisa from our School Admissions team will be live on Twitter answering your questions about admission to infant or primary school or transferring to junior school.
+On Friday 14 September Lisa from our School Admissions team will be live on Twitter and Facebook from 12noon to 2pm answering your questions about admission to secondary school in September 2019.
 Follow #AskGlosCC and talk to Lisa.

 We asked Lisa to answer a few of our own questions:

 What is your job and what did you do before you worked in the Admissions team?